Quick Memory Tips - 5 Powerful Strategies

 5. Do it.
 If it's a procedure you need to remember, do it.
 Do it several times.
 The act of "doing" is a separate mental pathway that you create.
 Just reading about something (or just hearing someone else explain how to do it) is not good enough.

 7. Imagine it.
-Imagine (visualize) the material you want to remember.
+Visualize the material you want to remember.

 Studying chemistry or atomic theory?
-Try to see in your mind's eye the electrons spinning around the atomic nuclei, try to visualize the molecules you are studying about.
+Try to see in your mind's eye the electrons spinning around the atomic nuclei.
+Try to visualize the molecules you are studying.

 Learning history?
-Try to imagine what the battle must have been like, the location, the combattants, what they were wearing, their weapons.
+Try to imagine what the battle must have been like - the location, the combatants, what they were wearing, their weapons.
 Make it real to you.
 Bring it out of the abstract.

 8. Research it.
 Pull even more brain pathways into the situation.
 Go on the Internet and research examples.
-Find more detail than your book or your instructor or that article your read about explained.
+Find more detail than your book, your instructor, or that article explained.
 The more interconnections you can make in your brain by linking information together, the better you will remember.

 9. Emotionalize it.
 Find some way to become "connected" with the material.
 Look for ways to relate emotionally.
 Anything emotional will be a lot easier to remember.
 It can make you sad or happy or excited or intrigued.
 It doesn't matter, but you must find some way to care about the material.